Fayetteville names Mike Reynolds new police chief

 FAYETTEVILLE, Ark.
-(KNWA) — Mayor Lioneld Jordan announced the appointment of Mike Reynolds as the next Chief of the Fayetteville Police Department, effective immediately.
+(KFTA) — Mayor Lioneld Jordan announced the appointment of Mike Reynolds as the next Chief of the Fayetteville Police Department, effective immediately.

 “Over the many years I have known and worked with Chief Reynolds, I have found him to be highly intelligent, direct, hardworking and always looking to bring new ideas on board to advance the work of the Fayetteville Police Department,” Jordan says.
 “Mike has a great sense of empathy and is always willing to look at different points of view, listen, gather facts and make thoughtful, educated decisions.
 I believe the best days of the police department lie ahead under his leadership as he will continue to build upon the foundation of excellence this City has always had from our Fayetteville Police Department.”